-We hope you’ve all had a wonderful half term!
-But if you’re still searching for an extra holiday treat – look no further.
-Try out this awesome recipe from our friends at Cooking Them Healthy; it makes the perfect holiday breakfast or last minute tasty dinner.
-It’s eggcellent!
+If you’re searching for an Easter breakfast idea – look no further.
+Try out this yummy recipe from our friends at Cooking Them Healthy - it's eggcellent!

 - 1 egg